(As published on Elephant Journal)

 The danger with the trendy nature of Yoga is that the practice will only continue to lose its philosophical and spiritual foundation and aim.
 The fact that there are more and more “types” or “styles” of Yoga emerging almost every day, it seems, has reduced the greatness of Yoga to associate primarily with various personalities, rather than with its ultimate purpose.
 While there may now be many names connected to the practice, there is only one Yoga.
 And while most people these days may be more likely to associate the phrase Ashtanga Yoga with one of the many ‘styles’ of Yoga (which fortunately associates more with the purpose of the practice, rather than any one personality), it is important for Yoga teachers to return to the roots of Yoga.
-At Vedika Global, we are blessed to learn not only Yoga, but Ayurveda, Vedanta and other Vedic sciences by studying the source scriptures of each Vidya.
+I have been blessed to learn not only Yoga, but Ayurveda, Vedanta and other Vedic sciences by studying the source scriptures of each Vidya.
 This scriptural study ensures that the teachings are as authentic and undiluted as possible in their transmission.
 And in the Yoga Sutras treatise, which were compiled by Master Yogi Patanjali, we will find the description of “Ashtanga Yoga.”
 “Ashta” means “eight” and “anga” means “limbs.”
 Ashtanga Yoga, therefore, is not just a single ‘style’ of asana practice – it is the philosophical basis for the entire spiritual path of Yoga.
 Chapter 2, Sutra 29 of Patanjali’s Yoga Sutras, clearly illustrates:

 Yama Niyama Asana Pranayama Pratyahara Dharana Dhyana Samadhyo ‘Stav Angani